 To drive from the UK to Serbia, you will need a UK driving licence or International Driving Permit on short visits for up to a year from the date of first entry.
 Alternatively, your license must be for a single stay of up to six months.
 For visits longer than six months, you will be required to obtain a local licence.

-For those considering bringing a vehicle into Serbia, you are required to have vehicle registration and ownership documents as well as a locally valid insurance policy.
+For those considering bringing a vehicle into Serbia, you must have vehicle registration and ownership documents and a locally valid insurance policy.

 Education in Serbia

 The Serbian education system includes preschool, primary, secondary and higher education, with the complete duration of compulsory education being 9 years.
 Children start their compulsory education at the age of 5½ at the preschool preparatory programme, followed by 8 years of primary education.